Top Five Tips To Reduce Your Risk

 HRT and the pill are examples of oestrogen mimics.
 These increase breast cancer risk for the same reasons natural oestrogens do.
 Therefore you may want to consider alternatives before taking a course of HRT or the pill and discuss possible adverse side effects with your doctor.

 Tip: If you have concerns about HRT or the pill, it is important to consult your doctor before taking any decisions about coming off any prescribed medicines.
 Diet and exercise may help to relieve many of the symptoms of the menopause and there may be some natural remedies that help to relieve symptoms such as hot flushes, vaginal dryness and sleepless nights.
 Similarly, if you have any concerns about the pill, consider alternatives to hormonal contraceptives, especially if you’ve been a long-term user of combined oral contraceptives containing synthetic oestrogen and synthetic progestogen.
 Pre-existing medical conditions can affect the alternatives your doctor advises.

 Oestrogens increase the risk of developing breast cancer mainly because of their ability to increase rates of breast cell division and to promote growth of oestrogen responsive tumours.
 The more a cell divides, the more likely mutations will occur and accumulate.
 The accumulation of particular mutations in breast cells can lead to breast cancer (26).

 We can’t totally eliminate the possibility of getting breast cancer, but there is a lot we can do to reduce our risk – and in doing so, we’ll reduce our risk of a lot of other illnesses and conditions too!

-For more information on other known risk factors associated with breast cancer please see our website www.breastcanceruk.org.uk
+For more information on other known risk factors associated with breast cancer please visit the Reduce Your Risk section of our website.